Updated on September 29, 2021

 The seeds of slow churn are sown throughout the customer experience, so it’s necessary to have a clear engagement strategy for each instance of the customer journey.
 Treating only the last episode rarely leads to a complete solution that addresses the customer’s discontent which can result in churn.

 The entire customer journey is a very important insight into the customer experience and unveils the touchpoints that can increase or decrease spend or visits of a customer.
-Basic experience is very important in retail, right from store location, pre-entry experience to in-store experience like customer service, competitive pricing, a wide range of products, store layout, queue wait time, after-sales service, product return policy, right ambiance, etc.
+Basic experience is very important in retail, right from store location, pre-entry experience to in-store experience like customer service, competitive pricing, a wide range of product attributes, store layout, queue wait time, after-sales service, product return policy, right ambiance, etc.

 For example, Zumtobel claims a fashion retailer in Germany saw its sales go up by around 12% compared to another local store after it installed a new lighting scheme specially designed to appeal to the personality profile of its target customer base.